We are constantly evolving our hiring skills and practices.

 To take the challenge you must:

 - Put your name in the board title so we can find your one

 - Invite your SparkFabrik mentors to the board (generally the CTO and HR responsible for your hiring)

 Your assigned mentor will play the role of the Product Owner for this fake product.

 The base technologies may change, depending on what's relevant in your specific case.

 To date the following remote challenge template boards are available:

-- SparkFabrik development challenge: develop a simple web application to store and retrieve quotes on a technology of our choice.
+- SparkFabrik development challenge: develop a simple web application to store and retrieve quotes, using the technology of our choice.

-Please, be available to come visit or attend a 2-hrs call to present your work, review it with us and collect our feedback.
+Please, be available to visit -- or attend -- a 2-hrs call to present your work, review it with us and collect our feedback.

-At the end of your challenge you will be assigned a score, like follows.
+At the end of your challenge, you will be assigned a score, as follows.